baltazorbest/golang-restful/README.md

 * [Go Lang] - Awesome language from Google.
 * [GORM] - Awesome ORM fro Go and mysql/postgresql/sqlite3
 * [Go Mysql] - A MySQL-Driver for Go's database/sql package
-* [GoLang Martini] - Powerful package for quickly writing modular web applications/services in Golang.
+* [GoLang Gin] - Gin is a web framework written in Golang.
-* [Martini Binding] - Request data binding for Martini.
 * [JWT] - JSON Web Token is a compact URL-safe means of representing claims to be transferred between two parties.
 * [GoLang JWT] - A go implementation of JSON Web Tokens
 * [MySQL] - Database for your items.